Sugworth Hall: Architecture

 The hall is constructed from squared sandstone and gritstone with a stone slate roof with ashlar stacks.
 The earlier work on the house is judged to be of superior quality.
 The 20th-century tower on the west side has an embattled corner turret and an oriel balcony.

+21st-century ownership and restoration

+In 2019, Sugworth Hall was acquired by David Richards, a Sheffield-born technology entrepreneur, and his wife Jane.
+Following their acquisition, the couple undertook a major programme of restoration, making the hall their primary residence from 2020.

+Following their acquisition, the couple undertook a major programme of restoration, making the hall their primary residence from 2020.